AlexMa011/edgeBoxes-Cpp-version/README.md

 $ make check
 $ make install
 ```

+If you are using Mac OS with homebrew, just use brew install to install opencv2 and libmatio.

 ###Getting Started
 Switch to the main folder, and type the following command to run compile and run: